christinesangphet/deep-learning-project/README.md

 The preprocessing stage involves cleaning and preparing the song lyrics data for model training.
 Key tasks include:
 - Removing irrelevant information (e.g., stopwords, special characters).
 - Tokenizing song lyrics into words.
-- Converting text data into a format suitable for machine learning, such as transforming words into numerical representations.
+- Converting text data into a format suitable for machine learning, such as transforming words into numerical representations (e.g., TF-IDF or embeddings).

 ### Exploratory Data Analysis (EDA)

-During the exploratory data analysis (EDA) phase, we analyze using feature engineerings, clustering and visualization to identify patterns in musical attributes and group songs into distinct clusters..
-This helps us understand patterns in the data and ensures we address any imbalances or outliers before training the model.
+During the exploratory data analysis (EDA) phase, we used feature engineering, clustering, and visualization techniques to identify patterns in musical attributes and group songs into distinct clusters.
+This helps us understand the data and ensures we address any imbalances or outliers before training the model.

 ### Model Training

 We trained and evaluated **three different models**:
-- **Feedforward Neural Network**
+- **Feedforward Neural Network (FFNN)**
-- **Fine-Tuned Feedforward Neural Network**
+- **Fine-Tuned Feedforward Neural Network (FTNN)**
 - **Transformer-based model**

-After assessing the performance of all three, the **Fine-Tuned Feedforward Neural Network** performed the best, with an accuracy of approximately **93%**.
+After assessing the performance of all three models, the **Fine-Tuned Feedforward Neural Network (FTNN)** performed the best, with an accuracy of approximately **93%**.
 As a result, we chose the FTNN model to power the song recommendation system.

 ### Model Evaluation